Bernardo Arévalo: 2023 presidential campaign

-On 22 January 2023, Arévalo was announced as the presidential candidate for Semilla for the 2023 election, running alongside Karin Herrera as his vice-presidential running mate.
+On 22 January 2023, Arévalo was announced as Semilla's presidential candidate for the 2023 election, running alongside Karin Herrera as his vice-presidential running mate.
 He was officially registered by the Supreme Electoral Tribunal on 16 February 2023.
 During his campaign, his supporters referred to him as Tío Bernie in reference to both his name and his similarity to American politician and former presidential candidate Bernie Sanders.

 Arévalo's campaigning focused on addressing state corruption and insecurity in Guatemala, as well as generating employment opportunities and promoting climate change policies.

 Initial polling by Prensa Libre in April 2023 showed Arévalo ranked next to last among the candidates, with 0.7% of people polled stating their intention to vote for him.
 Subsequent polls showed support for Arévalo hovering around 2% in June and May 2023.

-During the first round of the 2023 election, Arévalo placed second among candidates with over 600,000 votes and was placed in the second-round run-off with Sandra Torres, a former first lady of Guatemala and candidate of the National Unity of Hope party.
-Arévalo placing second was described as a "surprise" by El País and BBC News.
-Semilla also received a large share of the votes, positioning it as the third largest party in the Congress of Guatemala, the Central American Parliament, and the Guatemala City municipal government.
+During the first round of the 2023 election, Arévalo placed second with over 600,000 votes and faced a second-round run-off against Sandra Torres, a former first lady of Guatemala and candidate of the National Unity of Hope party.
+Arévalo's second place was described as a "surprise" by El País and BBC News.
+Semilla also received a large share of the votes, positioning it as the third largest party in Congress, the Central American Parliament, and the Guatemala City municipal government.